Sergio2Illan/Catstagram/README.md

 # Catstagram

-A instagram application for cats form scratch using MVVM architecture
+A instagram application for cats from scratch using MVVM architecture